Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # EngageIDE
 ### What is EngageIDE?
-EngageIDE is an IDE for building PC desktop GUI apps based on EngageUI
+EngageIDE is an IDE for building PC desktop GUI apps based on EngageUI.
-implemented using the cross-platform wxWidgets GUI toolkit.
+It is an EngageUI app implemented in C++ using wxWidgets.
-It can be used to produce a single C++ app codebase
+It can be used to produce a single C++ app codebase for an EngageUI app.
 that runs on Linux, Windows and OSX.
 It has about 15KLOC so it's not too big to understand/modify and loads instantly.
 It is fairly well documented based on its own documentation system.